Yakov Eliashberg: Education and career

 Eliashberg received his PhD, entitled Surgery of Singularities of Smooth Mappings, from Leningrad University in 1972, under the direction of Vladimir Rokhlin.

 Due to the growing anti-Semitism in the Soviet Union, from 1972 to 1979 he had to work at the Syktyvkar State University in the isolated Komi Republic.
 In 1980 Eliashberg returned to Leningrad and applied for a visa, but his request was denied and he became a refusenik until 1987.
 He was cut off from mathematical life and was prevented to work in academia, but due to a friend's intercession, he managed to secure a job in industry as the head of a computer software group.

 In 1988 Eliashberg managed to move to the United States, and since 1989 he has been Herald L. and Caroline L. Ritch professor of mathematics at Stanford University.
-Between 2001 and 2002 he was Distinguished Visiting professor at the Institute of Advanced Studies.
+Between 2001 and 2002 he was Distinguished Visiting professor at the Institute for Advanced Study.

+As of 2026, he supervised 43 PhD students, including Eric Katz, Emmy Murphy and John Pardon.